EMPAT94/empat94.github.io/_gs/tutorial.md

 While seemingly magical, slimes were no better than beasts when it came to intellect.
 They were attracted by sound (or vibrations, to be precise) and attacked in a variety of ways, usually depending on their size.
 The golf ball-sized ones tried to trip you by spreading at your feet.
 Mostly though, they fled confrontation.
 The slightly larger ones - about the size of basketballs, bounced at you every now and then while fleeting in and out of your range.
 The larger ones, the size of large dogs and over, simply tried to crush everything in their path.
 Perhaps consume the target with the intention of suffocating them.
 We hadn't encountered anything larger than a pony.
 The most dangerous ones of the bunch were the bouncy balls, their speed and hit were no joke.
 At least the larger ones were sluggish and smaller ones inconsequential.
 Thankfully, we hadn't encountered any actual magical slimes.
 Like fire-wielding ones.
 Hell, there weren't any acidic or poisonous ones either.
 All they had was physical attacks.
 Pure XP grind.

 The slimes were also immune to physical damage.
-Until you hit their "core", that is.
+Until you hit their "core," that is.
 Their death transformed them into puddles.
 No one had yet tried pure magic on them; magical skills though did seem to damage them.
 Divin had a skill that did freeze damage with a slash of his sword.
 It was currently the group's trump card to slowing a slime down just enough to allow Taro to pierce its heart.
 Taro had a skill that sharpened his strikes.
 Julie laid the bait, Carol ran interference.
 Surprisingly, Arya was the busiest of all!
 After our small chat, having recovered her mana, she dived back into the slaughter and spread her hands in front of Taro.
 A glowing light around his bruised elbow indicated she was healing him.

 Just as the healing stopped, Carol pushed the slime in Divin's direction.
 He froze it with a large swing.
 Taro took the opportunity to crack the fist-sized core and add a new pinkish puddle to the palette.
 They all came back, probably to recover their stamina while Julie went on to collect her arrows.
 I decided to have a go at the next slime.